EvolEcolGroup/data_paper_genetic_pipeline/README.md

 This file should contain links to program paths and the reference genome.
 It should also contain parameter information for Cutadapt, BWA and the mapping quality threshold for read filtering.

-*Example parameters and links file* **Copy one param file from the cluster**
+*Example parameters and links file*
 ```
 paths:,
-Reference:,/home/eppie/hg19_with_rCRS_ordered/hg19_with_rCRS_ordered.fa
-Picard:,/home/eppie/programs/picard/build/libs/picard.jar
-GATK:,/home/lara/Software/GenomeAnalysisTK-2.5-2-gf57256b/GenomeAnalysisTK.jar
-softclip.py:,/home/eppie/hiseq_2017_alignment/programs/softclip.py
+Reference:,/home/pm604/ref_genome/hg19_with_rCRS_ordered/hg19_with_rCRS_ordered.fa
+Picard:,/home/pm604/tools/picard/picard.jar
+GATK:,/home/pm604/tools/GenomeAnalysisTK-3.7-0/GenomeAnalysisTK.jar
+softclip.py:,/home/pm604/scripts/softclip.py
 ,
 parameters:,
-Cutadapt:,-a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -O 1 -m 34
+Cutadapt:,-a AGATCGGAAGAGCACACGTCTGAACTCCAGTCAC -O 1 -m 34 -j 32
-BWA aln:,-l 1000 -t 12 -n0.01 -o2
+BWA aln:,-l 1000 -t 32 -n0.01 -o2
 mapping quality threshold:,20
 ```
+The options `-t` and `-j` for BWA and Cutadapt respectively are set to use 32 CPUs.
+They need to be adjusted depedning on the system.

 ##### Alignment script
-This python script  ["make_aligment_script.py"](https://github.com/EvolEcolGroup/data_paper_genetic_pipeline/tree/main/scripts)  **Add script to the folder** creates an alignment script which should be run with bash.
+This python script  ["make_aligment_script.py"](https://github.com/EvolEcolGroup/data_paper_genetic_pipeline/tree/main/scripts) creates an alignment script which should be run with bash.
 It works on gzipped fastq files which have already been split by library index.
 Adapters are trimmed from the end of reads with Cutadapt using the parameters set in the parameter file.
 The reads are aligned using BWA (parameters set in parameter file) and the files are sorted and indexed using SAMtools.
 All steps apart from the BWA aln step are run in parallel so you will need as many cores as input files.
 If this is an issue you should split your sample information file into smaller files and run commands in series.
 Only run one alignment bash script per folder (or else output statistics files will be overwritten).
 The number of threads to use for the BWA aln step should be set in the parameter file.

 Reads from the same sample are merged using Picard.
 Reads are filtering by a mapping quality threshold set in the parameter file.
 Duplicate reads are removed using SAMtools.
 Indels are realigned using The Genome Analysis Toolkit and 2bp are softclip from the start and ends of reads.